+- iii.
+Employment records relating to a university employee who also is a student so long as the employment records relate exclusively to that individual's capacity as an employee; or

+- iv.
+Medical, psychiatric, or psychological records created and used only for the treatment of a student, available only to those providing it.

+- d.
+The term "education records" also does not include "directory information."
+Directory information is information which would not be considered harmful or an invasion of privacy if disclosed.
+Temple University defines directory information as:

+- i.
+The student's name.

 - ii.
-Law enforcement records that are maintained by Temple University's law enforcement unit that were created by that law enforcement unit for the purpose of law enforcement. - iii.
-Employment records relating to a university employee who also is a student so long as the employment records relate exclusively to that individual's capacity as an employee; or - iv.
-Medical, psychiatric, or psychological records created and used only for the treatment of a student, and which are available only to those providing the treatment. - d.
-The term "education records" also does not include "directory information."
-Directory information is information which generally would not be considered harmful or an invasion of privacy if disclosed.
-Temple University defines directory information as: - i.
-The student's name. - ii.
-Street address. - iii.
-E-mail address. - iv.
-Confirmation of enrollment status (full-time/part-time). - v.
-Dates of attendance. - vi.
-Degree received. - vii.
-Awards received (e.g., Dean's List); - viii.
-Major or field of study. - ix.
-Participation to officially recognized activities and sports; and - x.
+Street address.

+- iii.
+E-mail address.

+- iv.
+Confirmation of enrollment status (full-time/part-time).

+- v.
+Dates of attendance.

+- vi.
+Degree received.

+- vii.
+Awards received (e.g., Dean's List);

+- viii.
+Major or field of study.

+- ix.
+Participation to officially recognized activities and sports; and

+- x.
 Weight and height of members of athletic teams.

+\Please note that, in compliance with a 1997 federal statute designed to advance military recruiting.
+Temple may release dates of birth to the military unless the student notifies Temple that he or she wishes this information withheld.
 Any Temple student may withhold disclosure of any or all directory information by notifying, in writing, the office of the Dean of Students within two weeks after the annual publication of the annual notices referred to in Section VIII of these Guidelines.

 - 3. Which Records May Be Disclosed To Students? - a.
 Students always have the right to review education and all other records that pertain to them with the exception of the following records: - i.
 Education records regarding another student even though that information is kept on a record containing information about the requesting student.
 In that situation, each student has a right to inspect only the information about himself or herself. - ii.
 Confidential evaluations of students placed in education records prior to January 1, 1975. - iii.
 Evaluations to which students have waived their right to access; and - iv.
-The financial records and related financial information of students' parents.
-Any
+The financial records and related financial information of students' parents. - v.
+Any University office maintaining such records shall either store such records in a file separate from records subject to review or conspicuously stamp such records. - v.
+"CONFIDENTIAL NOT TO BE RELEASED" - a.
+If a student files a request to inspect or review his or her own records for a model request, the office maintaining the records will remove documents which fall within the preceding four categories of documents from the file before producing the file to the student.